Shahnawazmd786/Diabetes_prediction_ML/README.md

  Diabetes Prediction Using Machine Learning
 Technologies: Python, Scikit-learn, Pandas, Matplotlib, Seaborn

-Developed and deployed a machine learning model to predict diabetes outcomes with 78% accuracy using the Pima Indians Diabetes dataset.
-Performed extensive exploratory data analysis (EDA), data cleaning, and feature engineering to optimize model performance.
-Trained and compared multiple classification algorithms, evaluated results using confusion matrices and ROC curves, and applied hyperparameter tuning to enhance prediction robustness.
+Built a K-Nearest Neighbors (KNN) classification model achieving 78% accuracy in predicting diabetes using the Pima Indians Diabetes dataset.
+Conducted thorough EDA, applied feature scaling, and visualized model performance through confusion matrices and ROC curves.
+Optimized the model to attain a precision of 80% for non-diabetic and 71% for diabetic classes, demonstrating strong and balanced predictive capability.